borg286/sevtech/README.md

     * Smooth font - Replaces the standard font.

-* Install optifine to finetune the graphical experience you want to have: [https://optifine.net/downloads](https://optifine.net/downloads)
+* Install optifine (max D3) to finetune the graphical experience you want to have: [https://optifine.net/downloads](https://optifine.net/downloads)

     * Some people report invisible blocks when using optifine, in **config/thebetweenlands/config.cfg** change **B:fullbright_blocks=true** to **false**.